 If you can handle caffeine and understand how your body responds then we recommend

 There are many more benefits for diabetics when it comes to adding protein powder to your diet.
 Although protein is a great way to build and maintain muscle, it can also help lower blood glucose levels.
 Choosing the right protein powder is very important, you want to stay away from ones with added sugars or fat.
 Whey isolates will be your best choice, they contain minimal fats and easily digestible protein.
 Whey has the ability to boost metabolic rate, improve insulin and blood sugar metabolism, and help maintain appetite that may benefit many people.
 Here are some of the best protein options:

-Protein bars are a great source of low-glycemic carbohydrates, containing a good source of fiber and little amounts of sugar contained.
-They are a great way to kill candy or sweet cravings without having an effect on blood sugar levels.
+High Protein, Low Carb snacks on CP are a great source of low-glycemic carbohydrates, containing a good source of fiber and little amounts of sugar contained.
+They are a great way to rid candy out of your diet or sweet cravings without having an effect on blood sugar levels.
 Eating bars in moderation, are great to use as a meal supplement or a workout snack.
-The following bars contain no artificial sweeteners and are packed with protein:
+The following healthy snacks contain no artificial sweeteners and are packed with protein: